 - A self-closing, self-latching gate with a pool gate alarm like the MagnaLatch ALERT Pool Safety Gate Latch with Alarm.
 This easy-to-install magnetic latch offers another layer of protection with an alarm that has dual electric warnings when unlatched: bright LED lights and an audible alarm;

-- A pool alarm for your inground or above ground pool that sounds an alarm when a child, pet or non-swimmer falls or jumps into water.
+- A pool alarm on your inground or above ground pool that sounds an alarm when a child, pet or non-swimmer falls or jumps into water.
 The Pool Patrol PA-30 floats on the water’s surface and comes with a remote receiver that alarms when anyone or anything heavier than 8 pounds falls into the water and creates waves.
 A personal immersion pool alarm like the Safety Turtle 2.0 provides continuous protection to individual wearers.
 The turtle-shaped water-activated switch is worn on a child’s wrist or attached to a pet’s collar.

 Step 5: Perform ongoing pool maintenance